-- N. No employee shall be entitled to a leave under the provisions of this Article in excess of the accumulated sick leave credits due such employee. - O. Employees whose service with the Commonwealth is terminated shall not be entitled to any compensation in lieu of accumulated sick leave credits.
+N. No employee shall be entitled to a leave under the provisions of this Article in excess of the accumulated sick leave credits due such employee.

+O. Employees whose service with the Commonwealth is terminated shall not be entitled to any compensation in lieu of accumulated sick leave credits.
 Employees who retire shall be paid twenty percent (20%) of the value of their unused accrued sick leave at the time of their retirement.
 Upon the death of an employee who dies while in the employ of the Commonwealth, twenty percent (20%) of the value of the unused sick leave which the employee had personally earned and accrued as of the time of death shall be paid in the following order of precedence, as authorized by the Chief Human Resources Officer upon request of the Appointing Authority of the deceased employee:

-First: to the surviving beneficiary or beneficiaries, if any, lawfully designated by the employee under the state employees' retirement system; and is understood that any such payment will not change the employee's pension benefit.
+- First: to the surviving beneficiary or beneficiaries, if any, lawfully designated by the employee under the state employees' retirement system; and - Second: if there be no such designated beneficiary, to the estate of the deceased.
+It is understood that any such payment will not change the employee's pension benefit.